allure-framework/allure-debian/README.md

 # Allure Framework Debian Packages
 This repository contains Debian (Ubuntu)  package configuration for Allure Framework parts.
 ## How to build package
-In order to build this package you need any Java 7, **maven** and **devscripts** packages installed.
+In order to build this package you need **unzip** and **devscripts** packages installed.
 In order to build the package you should execute the following commands from the repository root directory:
 ```
-$ mvn clean package && debuild -S
+$ ./source-prepare.sh && debuild -S
 ```
 When package is built you should upload package to LaunchPad server via the following command:
 ```